ImageMagick/Usage-Markdown/formats/index.md

 The latter is far closer to what happens in the real world.

 The header can contain Film and/or Television specific data related to a production.
-For example the television header can contain a SMPTE time code so that shots exported as a dpx sequence from a production's edit can be easily replaced once any effects have been added.
+For example, the television header can contain a SMPTE time code so that shots exported as a dpx sequence from a production's edit can be easily replaced once any effects have been added.
 The film header holds information about the reel of film the frames originated from and various camera settings that were used while filming.
 All these details will then stay with the images as they are passed between post-production companies.